taipeik9/toronto-realestate/README.md

 # toronto-realestate
-Analysis and future analytics on the Toronto Real Estate Market using python, Linear Regression analysis and webscrapers
+Analysis and analytics on the Toronto Real Estate Market using python, Regression modeling and webscrapers

-## Analysis
+The full analysis on the scraped data and model creation are in the toronto-realestate.ipynb

-All of the data analysis and model creation are in the toronto-realestate.ipynb
+## Summary of Analysis

 Attempted Data Sources: